 Circula Mobility is an employee benefit in the form of a mobility budget.
 Companies can allocate a monthly budget to their employees that they can use for their mobility needs.
-Employees can use any type of transportation they need, both for private use and for travelling to work.
+Employees can use any type of transportation they need, both for private use and for travelling to the first place of work (erste Tätigkeitsstätte).
 However, different tax rules apply depending on their choice of transportation.

 Pursuant to Section 3 No. 15 of the German Income Tax Act (EStG), an allowance granted by a company to its employees as a salary increase for local public transport (ÖPNV) between home and the first place of work and for private journeys is tax-free.